maxgeorg99/survive_with_friends/port_report.md

     - TODO comments in Rust `init` seem to be just comments, as calls follow them.
 - ✅ `set_name` and `update_last_login` reducers are correctly ported.
 - ✅ `spawn_player` reducer, including logic to create a new player (via `create_new_player` helpers) and schedule the initial boss spawn (via `schedule_boss_spawn` from `boss_system.rs`) for the first player, is correctly ported.
 Previous report items about missing `schedule_boss_spawn` here are outdated.
-    - The starting attack for a new player is scheduled by directly calling `attacks_def::schedule_new_player_attack`.
+- ✅ The starting attack for a new player is scheduled by directly calling `attacks_def::schedule_new_player_attack`.
 This is a valid refactor from C# which used a `ClassData.ScheduleAttack` helper.
 - ⚠️ `client_connected` reducer:
     - Logic for handling new connections and creating accounts is mostly ported (minor difference in default name and setting `last_login`).
-    - ❌ **Missing**: The C# version checks if a re-connecting client has an existing live or dead player and logs details.
-This functionality is currently commented out with TODOs in the Rust version and needs to be implemented.
+    - ✅ **Player Check Logic**: The C# version checks if a re-connecting client has an existing live or dead player and logs details.
+This functionality is now implemented in the Rust version.
+    - ⚠️ **One Minor Difference**: Rust version defaults new accounts to "Nameless" and sets `last_login`, C# used "" for name and didn't set `last_login` on initial creation.

 ### 12. BossSystem.cs → boss_system.rs
 **Status**: ⚠️ Partially Ported